TULiberalArts/Environmental-Studies/pages/undergradaute.md

 Environment Studies students will acquire an understanding in the following areas:

-Current environmental issues such as health and justice, geospatial techniques and environmental policy;
+- Current environmental issues such as health and justice, geospatial techniques and environmental policy;
-Social science approaches to examining nature-society relations;
+- Social science approaches to examining nature-society relations;
-Environmental principles including earth processes, global climate change, environmental hazards, and natural resource management;
+- Environmental principles including earth processes, global climate change, environmental hazards, and natural resource management;
-Basic economic principles through the intersection of geography of natural resource management, economics, and development; and
+- Basic economic principles through the intersection of geography of natural resource management, economics, and development; and
-Rigorous social science research on environmental issues, including qualitative and quantitative methods, policy research, Geographic Information Systems (GIS), and spatial statistics.
+- Rigorous social science research on environmental issues, including qualitative and quantitative methods, policy research, Geographic - Information Systems (GIS), and spatial statistics.

+View current descriptions of the Environmental Studies Major and Minor and their requirements on the [undergraduate bulletin](http://bulletin.temple.edu/undergraduate/liberal-arts/environmental-studies/).